 Bubble corals aren’t the easiest species of LPS, but they don’t require much special care either.
 As mentioned before, the biggest concern with these corals is transporting them and acclimating them correctly.

-Otherwise, they need standard reef conditions and can be kept with hang on the back, canister, or sump filtration.
+Otherwise, they need standard reef conditions and is kept with hang on the back, canister, or sump filtration.
 If you start to notice algae growing around the skeleton, it should be carefully removed with a turkey baster or by hand to prevent it from smothering the polyps.

 Dosing